amplitude/itly-sdk/README.md

 # itly-sdk
-Iteratively analytics SDK for Node
+Iteratively analytics SDKs and plugins for Javascript and Typescript